0x20/hackerspace-blueprint/pact/README.md

 #### 2.2.2 Damaging or losing space property

-If you damage or lose space property, you to notice the Group Of Members immediately via the mailinglist.
+If you damage or lose space property, you have to notice the Group Of Members immediately via the mailinglist.
 In the mail, you say what happend and if/how you will fix it.
 If the Group Of Members do not agree to this, they will have to put it forward on the next meeting.

 #### 2.2.3 Taking space property out of the space